tjtate/sparkpost-api-documentation/services/account_api.md

 + Parameters

-  + expand (optional, string) ...
-The parts of the results to expand.
+  + include (optional, `usage`, string) ...
+Additional parts of account details to include.
 Multiple parts can be specified in a comma separated list.
-Valid value is currently `usage` only.
-By default the `usage` results are not expanded.
+The only valid value is currently `usage` and by default the `usage` details are not included.

 + Response 200 (application/json)